Rim of the Pacific

 - strengthen military-to-military partnerships.

-Canada’s participation in the world’s largest international Maritime Exercise, RIMPAC 2016, will soon begin/has begun.
-From June 30 until August 4, 2016, more than 1,500 Canadian sailors, soldiers airmen and airwomen will participate in the United States Navy-led exercise in and around the Hawaiian Islands and Southern California.
-This year’s exercise brings together 25,000 personnel, 45 ships, five submarines, and more than 200 aircraft from the armed forces of 27 nations.
+Canada’s participation in the world’s largest international Maritime Exercise, RIMPAC 2016, has begun.
+From June 30 until August 4, 2016, more than 1,500 Canadian sailors, soldiers airmen and airwomen are participating in the United States Navy-led exercise in and around the Hawaiian Islands and Southern California.
+This year’s exercise brings together 25,000 personnel, 45 ships, five submarines, and more than 200 aircraft from the armed forces of 26 nations.

 This is the 25th iteration of this exercise, which is held every two years.
-The Canadian Armed Forces (CAF) is deploying:
+The Canadian Armed Forces (CAF) has deployed:

 - A maritime component comprising four ships (HMCS Calgary, HMCS Vancouver, HMCS Saskatoon and HMCS Yellowknife), a Royal Canadian Navy (RCN) team of clearance divers, and a forward logistics team;